Improving Tuning-Free Real Image Editing with Proximal Guidance: Method

 If $w > 1$, the accumulated error on DDIM inversion will affect reconstruction accuracy.
-To address the problem, null-text inversion optimizes null-text embedding $\emptyset$ to track the DDIM inversion trajectories when $w = 1$.
-It first computes the latent variables $\{z_t^*\}_{t=1}^T$ using DDIM inversion when $w = 1$.
-We denote the sequence of latent variables from $z_0$ via null-text inversion as ${\bar{z}}_{t=1}^T$.
-Then it optimizes the following item with respect to $\emptyset$ by gradient descent:
+To address the problem, null-text inversion~\cite{mokady2022null} (NTI) optimizes a set of per-timestep null-text embeddings $\{\emptyset_t\}$ to track the DDIM inversion trajectory even under a large $w$.
+It first computes $\{z_t^*\}_{t=1}^T$ using DDIM inversion with $w = 1$.
+Then, after initializing ${\bar{z}}_T=z_T^*$, null-text inversion solves $\emptyset_t$ by performing the following optimizations for $t=T,\ldots,1$: